Bambu Labs X1 3D Printer

 3. Mount the distance gauge.

-4. Raise the laser bed incrementally until the distance gauge falls off.
+4. Raise the laser bed incrementally with the Z up key (3) until the distance gauge falls off.

 5. Store the distance gauge.
 The laser cutter is now in focus.